The Japanese Sword Museum 刀剣博物館

-The Japanese Sword Museum is exactly what you would expect—a museum dedicated to the art of Japanese swordmaking.
+The Japanese Sword Museum is dedicated to the art of Japanese swordmaking.
 Run by the Society for the Preservation of Japanese Art Swords, visit this museum and receive a fascinating insight into Japanese weaponry.

 The collection contains many swords that have been awarded special status for their important cultural value